 As the struggle to keep on top of company emails seems to grow every day, employees are trying whatever it takes to get their inbox back to normal.
-Inbox zero, as the idea has come to be known, is the attempt to reach an empty or close to an empty inbox, in an effort to be more productive and ultimately, spend more time actually getting work done.
-Hundreds of help guides, articles, and even training courses have recently been developed to assist employees in successfully sorting through their messages.
-These resources provide workers with ideas like dedicating a little time every day, adding automated responses, and using filters.
-And while these kinds of management solutions can help, the relief is, unfortunately, only temporary.
-Unless employees are incredibly vigilant, their inboxes will quickly be overflowing again, creating the same overwhelming situation they just seemed to escape.
+“Inbox zero” (as the idea has come to be known) is the attempt to reach an empty inbox, in an effort to be more productive.
+Hundreds of guides and training courses have been developed to assist employees in successfully sifting through their messages.
+These resources provide workers with ideas like dedicating a little time every day, and adding automated responses.
+While these kinds of management solutions can help, the relief is, unfortunately, only temporary.
+Unless employees are incredibly vigilant, their inboxes overflow again, creating the same overwhelming situation they just seemed to escape.

 An Alternative Solution

 Often our natural response to a problem is to try and improve the current system when what we need is something new altogether.
 To reach “inbox zero”, the answer is not to manage email more efficiently, but to change communication entirely from a push driven platform to a pull-driven solution.
 There are many collaboration software tools that can offer your company a platform for pull communication.
 These tools take the kinds of communication that typically happen over email and allow users to control what, where and how they participate with it, making it more effective, understandable, and engaging.